disheng222/LogAider/README.md

 LogAider provides a rich set of analysis functions as listed below, for mining the correlations of events in a Reliability, Availability and Serviablity (RAS) log.
 In the following, we use the RAS log of MIRA supercomputer (BlueG/Q system) as an example.
 We provide flexible schema files for users to edit, in order to adapt to other systems.

+### Parsing and Filtering

+This part discusses how to parse and filter the data

+#### Regarding RAS log

 - **Extract all warn and fatal messages from original log**
-> *script*: CollectWarnFatalMessages.sh
+	- *Script*: CollectWarnFatalMessages.sh
-*source code*: analysis.RAS.CollectWarnFatalMessages.java
+	- *Source Code*: analysis.RAS.CollectWarnFatalMessages.java
-*Usage*: java CollectWarnFatalMessags [schemaPath] [severity_index] [file or directory: -f/-d] [logDir/logFile] [log_extension]
+	- *Usage*: java analysis.RAS.CollectWarnFatalMessags [schemaPath] [severity_index] [file or directory: -f/-d] [logDir/logFile] [log_extension]
-*Example*: Example: java CollectWarnFatalMessags /home/fti/Catalog-project/miralog/schema/basicSchema.txt 4 -d /home/fti/Catalog-project/miralog csv
+	- *Example*: Example: java -Xmx50000m CollectWarnFatalMessags /home/fti/Catalog-project/miralog/schema/basicSchema.txt 4 -d /home/fti/Catalog-project/miralog csv

 *schema file* is used to specify the format of the log data.
 For example, in MIRA RAS log, the basicScheme.txt looks like this: